Guy Sebastian (b. October 26, 1981) is a Malaysian-born Australian pop

 A philanthropist, Sebastian is also an ambassador for World Vision Australia.
 His visit to Africa in 2005 spawned the TV documentary An Australian Idol in Africa

 , which was met with high ratings when it was screened on Network Ten (also the channel that ran Australian Idol

-since 2010, winning twice with Samantha Jade
+from 2010 to 2012, winning twice with Samantha Jade

 and Reece Mastin